Goutham-zern/project1/README.md

 You can grab these values from your Upstash QStash dashboard.

-NB: You can change the Task Queue to any other service you prefer, such as AWS SQS, Google Cloud Tasks, Inngest, Trigger, etc. You will need to adjust the code accordingly.
+NB: You can change the Task Queue to any other service you prefer, such as AWS SQS, Google Cloud Tasks, Inngest, Trigger, etc.
+You will need to adjust the code accordingly.

 ### QStash endpoint

 To test your queues locally, you need to run the QStash endpoint locally.
-You have various options, such as creating a tunnel with Ngrok, Cloudflare Tunnel, or even VSCode Port Forwarding.
+You have various options, such as creating a tunnel with Ngrok, Cloudflare Tunnel, LocalCan, or even VSCode Port Forwarding.

 In such case, your `QSTASH_URL` will be the URL of the tunnel.
 Assuming your tunnel URL is `https://next-supabase-chatbot.ngrok.com`, you will set the following environment variable: